-Grilled Vegetable Tuna Salad Recipe is made with sustainable albacore, char-grilled veggies, and Israeli couscous, all tossed in a homemade lemon and fresh herb champagne vinaigrette.
-Healthy and mayo-free, it’s your new go-to salad all spring and summer long!
+A healthy and mayo-free Grilled Vegetable Tuna Salad Recipe made with sustainable albacore, char-grilled veggies, and Israeli couscous.
+All tossed together in a homemade lemon and fresh herb champagne vinaigrette.

-Grilled vegetables are delicious.
-And super easy.
-Any chance I get to make them, I do, so I put them in this salad.
+Grilled vegetables are super delicious and super easy.
+Any chance I get to make char-grilled veggies, I do.
+So, it was a great excuse to put them in this salad.

-This salad is such a great make ahead meal or easy side dish because the flavors actually get better as they sit for a few hours or overnight.
+This salad recipe is such a great make-ahead meal because the flavors actually get better as they sit for a few hours or even overnight.

-The lemon vinaigrette marinates the grilled veggies, couscous, and tuna and adds a brighter, bolder flavor.
-No mayo means it's one of the best salad recipes to bring to a cookout, BBQ, or picnic too.
+No mayo also means it's one of the best salad recipes to bring to a cookout, BBQ, or picnic too!

 So grab the grill and enjoy this Grilled Vegetable Tuna Salad Recipe all spring and summer long!
 Please let me know in the comments below how you liked it too!